Mint is an easy to grow herb that cools and relieves pain. It can help ease stomachache, indigestion, headache, nausea and sore muscles.

 I use fresh mint from my garden to make this, but you can also use dried.
 Any type of mint that you have on hand will work in this recipe: peppermint, spearmint, pineapple mint, apple mint, orange mint and so forth.
 When including herbal teas in soap, make sure that you don’t steep for too long as a strong tea can discolor soap.

 (Looking for more natural soapmaking ideas?
-Check out my ebook & package on the topic!)
+Check out my natural soapmaking ebook collection!)

 10.)
 Doggie Breath Freshener Treats